jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 The added behavior of commands is implemented as the __Command__ aspect.
 When an object supports the __Command__ aspect, it automatically becomes a command.
 The code base only needs to support an object’s ability to execute in some basic form.
 But most of the functionality for commands is programmed in Encircle itself.
 The code base only supplies the basic need to facilitate it.

 For a command to execute, the sub-commands need to execute in the right order.
 The sub-commands again execute sub-commands.
 This going by the commands recursively probably needs to be present in the code base.
-The outer commands are machine instructions, which will also be called by the code base.
+The outer commands are machine instructions, which might also be called by the code base.

 A command actually *is* an object, with some special properties: it executes, it contains *calls* to other commands, and the calls are executed in a certain order, part of which can be automatically determined.